ffund/ml-notebooks/notebooks/6-knn-voter-classification-2020-hw.md

 ::: {.cell .markdown}

-for samples on survey Version 3 only:
+for features on survey Version 3 only:
 :::

 ::: {.cell .code}